MonalisaSahu24/MonalisaSahu24/README.md

 - 💡 Active on **LeetCode & HackerRank** to sharpen problem-solving skills
 - 👩‍💻 Built projects like **Smart Transit Management System, Smart Parking Assistance** and more
 - 🤝 Open to collaborations on **IoT, ML, ServiceNow, and Web projects**
-- ⚡ Fun fact: *Consistency beats motivation every time!* 🚀
+- ⚡ Fun fact: *Think, code, commit* 🚀

 ---